AndrejKh/Laravel_Netflix_Clone_Project/README.md

 <a name="license"></a>
 ## License
-Velflix is an open-sourced software licensed under [the MIT license](https://github.com/josuapsianturi/velflix/blob/main/LICENSE)
+This is an open-sourced software licensed under [the MIT license]